It is publicly traded on NASDAQ under the symbol CBRL.

 Although we do not ourselves sponsor a dividend reinvestment program or "DRIP," our transfer agent, American Stock Transfer & Trust Company ("AST"), sponsors such a program.
 You may call AST at 800-485-1883 or 718-921-8124 to obtain enrollment forms.
-In addition to reinvesting the dividends in stock purchases, you may purchase shares through the program; the minimum purchase is $25 if you are currently a shareholder and the maximum is $10,000 per transaction.
+In addition to reinvesting the dividends in stock purchases, you may purchase shares through the program; the minimum purchase is $25 if you are currently a shareholder and the maximum is $10,000 per day.
 AST purchases the shares on the open market and any excess funds are used to purchase fractional shares.

 We offer two ways to access investor documents.
 To receive annual reports, proxy statements or financial news electronically, visit our e-mail alerts page.
 Electronic copies are also available for download on the SEC Filings page of our Investor site.
-You may also request a hard copy sent to you by mail through the e-mail request area.

 If you cannot find the information on our website, you can e-mail us through this website or write to us at: Investor Relations Cracker Barrel Old Country Store, Inc. P.O.
 Box 787 Lebanon, TN 37087-0787 Phone: 615-444-5533